w3c/guide/tools/new-group.md

 To help with consistency, you should maintain those invited expert expectations in your group administrivia repository so that it can be easily revised or pointed to.

-Chairs and Team Contacts should keep track of invited expert applications (accessible from the group participants list) and process them on an ongoing basis.
+Chairs and Staff Contacts should keep track of invited expert applications (accessible from the group participants list) and process them on an ongoing basis.

 ## 9. Onboarding {#onboarding}